- Northern Fraser Island - Road, day-use and camping area closures - 5 December 2013 until further notice

 - Stay alert!
 Popular sites attract dingoes, which sometimes run erratically through traffic and parked cars.

-- Once the vehicle stops it can quickly sink, get washed away or be rolled over by the swell and waves.
+- Once your vehicle stops it can quickly sink in the soft sand, get washed away or be rolled over by the swell and waves.

 - Check weather forecasts and drive around low tide times.